 Eliminate the stressor

 While not always possible, the best way to treat stress is to eliminate the stressor.
 If your work environment is the cause of your emotional exhaustion, consider changing jobs or companies.
-If your manager or boss is causing your stress, you can also consider transferring to a new department or ask to be placed under a different manager.
+If your manager or boss is causing your stress, you can also consider transferring to a new department or asking to be placed under a different manager.

 Eating healthy means choosing a balanced diet rich in fruits, vegetables, whole grains, and lean meats, while avoiding sugary snacks and fried or processed foods.

 We’re told to eat healthy all the time, but it can make a world of difference when you’re stressed.
-Not only will it ensure you get the vitamins and minerals you need, but it will also improve digestion, sleep, and energy levels, which can have a domino effect on your emotional state.
+Not only will it help you get the vitamins and minerals you need, but it will also improve digestion, sleep, and energy levels, which can have a domino effect on your emotional state.

 Any sort of physical activity raises endorphins and serotonin levels.
 This can improve your emotional state.
 Exercise also helps take your mind off your problems.
 Try to exercise for 30 minutes per day, even if it’s just a long walk.